 This is a tip in itself, and the next few items will explain some of the tasks you should perform as part of this checklist.
 If you can establish a checklist and incorporate it into your process, you will soon start to develop good habits that produce better, more effective landing pages.

-Print your landing page out and pin it to the wall so that people can see it.
-This will open up discussion about your design.
+If you work in an office, print your landing page out and pin it to the wall so that people can see it.
+This will open up a discussion about your design.
 Often, an objective set of eyeballs will spot simple things that can help reﬁne the page before you push it live.

 You can’t afford to have any typos or errors on your landing pages.
 With such a short time to convince a visitor that you have something of value, even minor slip-ups can cost you a sale.
 Make sure it looks good in the major web browsers your target market uses.
 Fortunately, most landing pages are relatively simple, but donʼt forget to check.

-- A/B Test to validate your decisions
+81. A/B test to validate your decisions

-This allows you to perform simple comparative campaign studies, allowing you to produce alternate designs and messaging and see which performs the best.
+Simply put, A/B testing allows you to perform simple comparative campaign studies, allowing you to produce alternate designs and messaging and see which performs the best.
 Having a testing infrastructure in place is critical to being able to measure your success.

-- Test the primary graphical image(s) or photography
+82. Test the primary image(s) or photography

 Most campaigns are intended for a speciﬁc segment or user demographic.
 As such, itʼs a good idea to try different images that provide varied emotional responses.
 The smiling happy old ﬂy-ﬁsherman may well evoke a happy retirement, but some people can be thrown off by generic stock imagery.